UK Acromegaly register

 - to use this data to provide epidemiological evidence about long-term mortality and morbidity in acromegaly.

-- to provide data on results of treatment by surgery, radiotherapy and medical therapy.
+- to provide data on results of treatment by surgery, radiotherapy and medical therapy (see publications and summaries below).

 - to disseminate this data in peer-reviewed journals, at conferences and to provide feedback to patient support groups.